Myrna Melgar: Early life and education

-Melgar was born in El Salvador.
-Her family fled during the Salvadoran Civil War when she was 12 and settled in San Francisco.
 Later on, she attended San Francisco State University and graduated from Excelsior College, earning a bachelor's degree in Liberal Arts and a master's degree in Urban Planning from Columbia University.

+In Meglar's early 20s, she learned that her mom had taken asylum in Sweden.
+She flew out to meet her and ended up living with her in Sweden for two years.

 Career

 Melgar formerly worked as the executive director of the Jamestown Community Center, Deputy Director of the Mission Economic Development Agency, Director of Homeownership Programs at the Mayor's Office of Housing during the Newsom Administration, and served as President of the City Planning Commission and Vice President of the Building Inspection Commission.
 Melgar also served as a legislative aid to Eric Mar.

 San Francisco Board of Supervisors

 Melgar was elected Supervisor for District 7 on November 3, 2020, with 18,561 total votes after ranked-choice allocations, garnering 53.1% of the vote.
 She was sworn into office on January 8, 2021, replacing former Supervisor and President of the Board Norman Yee, who endorsed her as his successor.

 Melgar chairs the Land Use and Transportation Committee of the Board and serves on the Youth, Young Adult, and Families Committee, and the Public Safety and Neighborhood Services Committee.
 Melgar is also a Commissioner for the County Transportation Authority, Bay Area Air Quality District, and the First Five Commission.

 Melgar has advocated for the expansion of the "Free Muni for Youth" program to all youth in August 2021.